 Sets the initial voltage of Ramp 2 when F010 = 1 or 4.
-The initial torque level should be set to provide just enough torque to make the motor shaft begin to rotate while preventing torque shock damage to mechanical components.
+The initial voltage level should be set to provide just enough torque to make the motor shaft begin to rotate while preventing torque shock damage to mechanical components.

-F016 = Initial Torque (Current) of Ramp 2 Factory Setting = 200% Range = 0 - 600%
+F016 = Initial Current of Ramp 2 Factory Setting = 200% Range = 0 - 600%

 Sets the initial current of Ramp 2 when F010 = 2 or 3.
-The initial torque level should be set to provide just enough torque to make the motor shaft begin to rotate while preventing torque shock damage to mechanical components.
+The initial current level should be set to provide just enough torque to make the motor shaft begin to rotate while preventing torque shock damage to mechanical components.

-F017 = Accel Ramp Time of Ramp 2 Factory Setting = 10 seconds

-Range = 1 - 120 seconds
+F017 = Accel Ramp Time of Ramp 2 Factory Setting = 10 seconds Range = 1 - 120 seconds

-Sets the time between the initial torque set with F015 or F016 and either the Max Current Limit set with F018 or full output voltage.
-Set the time to enable soft starts without stalls.
+Sets the time between the initial value set with F015 or F016 and either the Max Current Limit set with F018 or full output voltage.
 Also consider the motor's application.
 For example, centrifugal pumps may require a shorter time.
 See notes for F013 for more details.